FaceAssure On-Browser | Getting Started

 • Redirection with the the rsn claim = CAMERA_PERMISSIONS_NOT_GRANTED

-• Redirect the user back to the URL specified in rdr, with rlt=false, rsn="FACE_SWAP DETECTED"
+• Redirect the user back to the URL specified in rdr, with rlt=false, rsn="FACE_SWAP_DETECTED"

 Redirection URL is not valid